Ghost of a Dog: Critical reception

 The Los Angeles Times thought that "Brickell and the Bohemians band do a reasonable job of recycling the soothing elements of ‘60s pop-folk, but her own views are so childlike and her images so often pointless that it’s hard to work up any feeling for them."
 Entertainment Weekly wrote: "Brickell can write lyrically about the difference between the desire for romantic independence and desire itself.
 But just when she starts to show some grit, she’ll drift toward smiley-faced ditties like 'Oak Cliff Bra' — songs so cloying they make you wonder if Brickell underwent a lobotomy between tracks."
+Andrew Collins of NME wrote, "Twee?
+A little, but it's laced with a Lynchian fascination with death which adds a nice depth."

 The New York Times declared that none of the songs recaptured the charm of the first album's "What I Am".
 The Chicago Tribune wrote that Brickell's "ability to write wisely about the bad stuff of romance with a marked lack of anger toward the opposite sex makes her unique and-for postmodern romantics-endearing."